 Modern Slavery & Human Trafficking Statement

-We strive to ensure that modern slavery or human trafficking does not support our supply chain or our businesses.
-This objective is explicit in our relevant policies and our approach to human rights.
+We strive to ensure that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
+This objective is an integral part of our policies and our approach to human rights.

-This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 31 December 2018 and sets out the approach Bank of Ireland Group has in place to prevent the occurrence of modern slavery and human trafficking in our supply chain or in any of our business operations in the United Kingdom and elsewhere.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015 with respect to the financial year ending 31 December 2021 and sets out the steps Bank of Ireland Group has taken to prevent the occurrence of modern slavery and human trafficking in our supply chain or in any of our business operations in the United Kingdom and elsewhere.

-The Group operates a number of policies which reflect our objective to acting ethically and in line with our legal and regulatory obligations with regard to our employees, customers and our business relationships.
+The Group operates a number of policies which reflect our objective to acting ethically and in line with our legal and regulatory obligations regarding our employees, customers and our business relationships.

 - The Group Code of Conduct is the standard that we set ourselves for what we say and do in our relationships with our customers, suppliers, colleagues, shareholders, regulators, government bodies and other parties.
-The Code represents our approach to the standards we expect from each other and it prescribes a set of behaviours expected of all employees of the Bank of Ireland Group, wherever they work.
+The Group Code of Conduct represents our approach to the standards we expect from each other, and it prescribes a set of behaviours expected of all employees of the Group, wherever they work.
 We organise these standards under four principles with clear lines of individual responsibility:

 - Customers – we treat customers fairly;